The pros and cons of counting rhythms

 Counting tuplets is unintuitive

-It is unintuitive how to apply counting to any rhythm that does not follow a regular 'division by two' structure, for example in the case of tuplets.
-A tuplet temporally changes the subdivision of a rhythm, for example taking 3 notes, and playing them in the time duration of two notes of the same value, by equally dividing the time.
+Counting seeks to fit a rhythm into a uniformly spaced grid, and it isn't obvious how one should do this for any rhythm that does not follow a regular 'division by two' structure. as is the case for tuplets.
+Tuplets temporally change the subdivision of a rhythm, for example taking 3 notes, and playing them in the time duration of two notes of the same value, so exactly how is one supposed to count this?

-Instead, a more practical approach is to isolate the tuplet as a figure, precede it with a context, and then work out how to count just this.
+If you wish to count tuplets, a more practical approach is to isolate the tuplet as a figure, precede it with a context, and then work out how to count just this.
 Practice it until it has become muscle memory, and then perform the figure within the original rhythm without counting it.

 Too many subdivisions!